ericwan1/kmusic-recos/README.md

 # kmusic-recos

 When I first began working on this project I wanted to see if there were any commonalities between my favorite artists and songs within k-pop.
 The scope slowly grew bigger and bigger over the months.
 Now, not only has data been scraped and a recommender system built, but a micro framework using flask has also been constructed for users to interact with the recommender engine.
+Future goals for this project include hosting everything in the cloud and scheduling regular scraping of Spotify to ensure data contained within the recommender engine is up to date.

 ### How to Use This Repo